 Sending it for publishing

-When your application is fully tested and ready for publication, you will upload it to the App Store and submit it to the approval process.
+When your application is fully tested and ready for publication, you will upload it to the App Store and submit it to the Apple app review process for approval.
 During the submission, you will also need to set its category, keywords, and the price band.
-The approval process can take anywhere from a few days to a couple of months.
-As of April of 2011, the average approval time was about a week, however the variable nature of this process needs to be accounted for in your expectations of app delivery times.
+The App Store approval process can take anywhere from a few days to a couple of months.
+As of April of 2011, the average app approval time was about a week.
+However, the variable nature of this process needs to be accounted for in your expectations of app delivery times.

-If your app is fully tested and meets Apple’s family oriented standards, approval should be simple.
+If your app is fully tested and meets Apple’s family-oriented standards, the iOS app approval process should be simple.
 If, however, approval is denied, they will notify you of the problems by email and you will need to make necessary fixes and resubmit.
 Patience is required in most cases.
-With an average of more than 600 submissions per day during May of 2011, the reviewers are busy and new or upgraded devices can result in an avalanche of new apps all at once, slowing the process even more.
+With an average of more than 600 submissions per day during May of 2011, the reviewers are busy and new or upgraded devices can result in an avalanche of new apps all at once, slowing the app approval process even more.

 What about pricing?